Cyril-Meyer/RaspberryPi-SDR/README.md

 # RaspberryPi-SDR
-Raspberry Pi usage for Software Defined Radio.
+Raspberry Pi as a remote server for Software Defined Radio.

 ## Raspberry Pi base setup